 It was about the other person, always.
 They needed to come and I needed to be good.
 Sex was an ego thing.
 I went to bed caring more about being the best and not actually enjoying the best.
-It was over conversation one time, a friend asked about my experiences.
+It was through conversation one time, a friend asked about my experiences.
 I realised; I’d not had a mind-blowing, unbelievable orgasm.
 Whenever I was close, thoughts took over.
 Not only mundane musings like, ‘Should I buy a new outfit for Saturday?’, but overall worries on not climaxing.
 Wondering if I just couldn’t ever get there.
 It seemed orgasm anxiety got the better of me.

 According to Metro, orgasm anxiety involves ‘overthinking your orgasm so much that you can’t relax and actually enjoy whatever sexual encounter you’re currently having.’
 While they’re many reasons for people to not orgasm (The NHS state hormonal changes, health issues, lack of sexual stimulation), my low satisfaction arose from a mental block.
 Something inside my brain refused to let me reach my peak.